remla25-team18/operation/README.md

 The following repositories are relevant for our REMLA group 18 project:

 - [operation](https://github.com/remla25-team18/operation) - stores models and their versions, pointers to other repositories, general instructions how to run the app and a docker-compose file to run the whole project.
-- [app](https://github.com/remla25-team18/app) - the main repository that contains the following sub-repositories:
-    - [app-frontend](https://github.com/remla25-team18/app-frontend) - the frontend of the application, which is a web app that allows users to interact with the model and provide feedback.
+- [app](https://github.com/remla25-team18/app) - the app repository that use Flask framework to contain the frontend of the application, which is a web app that allows users to interact with the model and provide feedback and the backend of the application.
-    - [app-service](https://github.com/remla25-team18/model-service) - the backend of the application, which is a REST API that serves the model and handles user requests.
 - [model-service](https://github.com/remla25-team18/model-service) - the model service, which is a REST API that serves the model and is responsible for sending generating predictions for requested comments.
 - [model-training](https://github.com/remla25-team18/model-training) - the component that is responsible for training the model and generating a model version.
 - [lib-ml](https://github.com/remla2) - the library that contains a method to process input data.